 In 2018, the young singer released her first solo single Stupid Reasons and she’s carved out a very successful solo career for herself since then.

-Where did Greece come in last year’s Eurovision?
+Where did Greece come in the 2019 Eurovision Song Contest?

 Greece took part in the 2019 Eurovision singing contest with the song Better Love, which was sang by Katerine Duska.

-Unfortunately, they only finished in 21st place with 74 points, after after Duncan Laurence won the show for The Netherlands with his song Arcade, which he received a whopping a 492 points for.
+Unfortunately, they only finished in 21st place with 74 points.
+If you want to know how far that was in points from the top spot, well Duncan Laurence won the show for The Netherlands with his song Arcade, which he received a whopping 492 points for – so quite a way off then.

-The semi-finals will take place on Tuesday 12 and Thursday 14 May, with 10 countries from each qualifying to Saturday’s grand final – and both will be aired on BBC Four.
+The semi-finals will be held on Tuesday 18th and Thursday 20th May, and will be broadcast on BBC Four.